Set up your device and install the Azure Sphere SDK

-The message "No product to install SDK on" may appear if you do not have Visual Studio version 15.7 or newer installed, or if you have just installed Visual Studio for the first time.
+The message "No product to install SDK on" may appear if the installed version of Visual Studio is too old, or if you have just installed Visual Studio for the first time.
 If you see this message, either update your Visual Studio installation if necessary or restart your PC and return to this step.

 Accept the elevation prompt if one appears.